scottwf/solarscope/ROADMAP.md

 - [ ] Live updating (HTMX or Flask-Sock)
 - [ ] Enhanced error handling and user feedback
 - [ ] Polish dashboard for mobile and desktop
+- [ ] Sunrise/sunset and daylight info on dashboard
+- [ ] Automated weather data import (planned for future)

 ### 💡 Ideas
 - Weather overlay on usage/generation graphs
 - Export graphs as images
 - User settings and theme customization
 ---

 ## Tech Stack